wpisailbot/boat/README.md

 To deploy code, do `bazel run --cpu=bbb -c opt //scripts:deploy -- 192.192.X.X`
 replacing the IP address as appropriate.
 The `-c opt` builds the code with sundry optimization options enabled.
+If you want the code to be restarted after being deployed (by default the code on the boat will keep running until manually killed or the BBB is rebooted), than add any extra argument after the IP address, e.g. `bazel run --cpu=bbb -c opt //scripts:deploy -- 192.168.0.21 r`.

 ## BBB Setup